JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-only-code-youve-changed/index.md

 In this dialog, select **Only changes uncommitted to VCS**.
 When you press **Run**, IntelliJ IDEA will reformat the lines in the file that you've changed and nothing else.

+We recommend that you keep commits separate so that you have one commit for reformatting code and one or more where you have changed code.
+This helps to make the file history more readable.

 ## Reformatting with Intention Actions
-Let's keep working at the class level, and take a look at how you can reformat code with [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the next step.
+Let's take a look at how you can reformat code with [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the next step.